-I am the winner of this year's ARTIMA FÖRDERPREIS of the Mannheimer Versicherung.
-The prize comes with a presentation of my ceramic columns at Art Karlsruhe in February 2022.
+I am the winner of the ARTIMA FÖRDERPREIS 2022 of the Mannheimer Versicherung.
+The prize came with a presentation of my ceramic columns at the Art Karlsruhe 2022.

 Monograph – Stefanie Brehm Works

-The artist catalogue represents with selected works my work of the past 5 years.
+The artist catalogue represents with selected works my work of 2016-2020.
 As part of the catalogue sponsorship of the Berufsverband Bildender Künstler Mittelfranken (BBK), in collaboration with Wildner+Designer I realised this extensive and high-quality catalogue.
 It was presented at the end of September 2020 as part of the debutants’ exhibition at the Künstlerhaus Nuremberg.

 Catalog as ePaper – Catalog Order